 Nancy Liliana Godoy is the Associate Archivist of ASU's Chicano/a Research Collection and the Co-Project Lead of ASU Library's Community-Driven Archives team.
 She's responsible for collection development, archival arrangement--description, community outreach--exhibits, and instruction--specialized reference services.
 As a Knowledge River (KR) alumna, she's a passionate advocate for the Latino community in libraries and archives.
 In addition, she helped co-establish the Arizona LGBT History Project, an initiative to preserve local history and make archival material accessible to future generations.
-In 2017, she received the Arizona Humanities Rising Star Award and was awarded an Andrew W. Mellon Foundation grant ($450,000 grant from the Andrew W. Mellon Foundation to preserve the history of historically marginalized communities in Arizona.
+In 2017, she received the Arizona Humanities Rising Star Award and was awarded an Andrew W. Mellon Foundation grant ($450,000 grant) to establish a Community-Driven Archives team and preserve the history of historically marginalized communities in Arizona.
 In 2019, the team received a Catalyst Award from the ASU Committee for Campus Inclusion and the Outreach Services Award from the Arizona Library Association.
 In addition, they received a first runner up certificate for Best Electronic Research Site from Popular Culture Association.
 This recognition honors and celebrates an online exhibit Bj Bud Memorial Archives: Photographs & Periodicals.

 Godoy-Powell, Nancy L. and Dunham, Elizabeth G. (2017) "21st Century Community Outreach and Collection Development: ASU Chicano/a Research Collection," Journal of Western Archives: Vol. 8: Iss.
 1, Article 4.

 Godoy, Nancy L. (2020) “Community-Driven Archives: “Conocimiento”, Healing, and Justice,” Journal of Critical Library and Information Studies (JCLIS).
 In Progress